Tailstrike: Helicopters

 Tailstrikes can also happen with helicopters; an example of this is an Australian AW139 which on landing the rear tail hit vegetation.
-With helicopter's a tail strike can mean that the tail rotor itself, boom, or tailfin are damaged by contact.
+With helicopters a tail strike can mean that the tail rotor itself, boom, or tailfin are damaged by contact.

-Another type of danger for helicopters that have a tail boom, is that the main rotor and tail strike each other, which can cause the tail to be cut off and/or damage the main rotor blade.
+Another type of danger for helicopters that have a tail boom is that the main rotor and tail strike each other, which can cause the tail to be cut off and/or damage the main rotor blade.